 - Consultants should show a willingness to learn and improve, both in their knowledge of writing and of consulting skills.

 - Consultants must be self-starting and dependable.
 At times, student consultants are the only staff on duty, so they must be able to solve problems and keep the Writing Center running smoothly.

 - Consultants must follow a code for ethical tutoring.

-Last, fill out a Consultant Application for Employment and submit it to the Writing Center Director.
+Last, fill out a Consultant Application for Employment and submit it to the Writing Center coordinator.
 Email the application (preferred), mail it to IVCC, or drop it off in the Learning Commons (D-201).